 There is a range of recreation equipment available for use, including:

-The Summer Lab is maintained for research groups which need quiet / uninterrupted lab space for set-up of experimental equipment.
+The Summer Lab is maintained for research groups which need quiet or uninterrupted lab space for set-up of experimental equipment.
 The facility has power and heat, but no running water, phone or data network access.

 If you prefer to take your own laptop there are limited connection points for these.
-Digital cameras are also accommodated for with memory card readers.

 Scott Base has a modern communications network.
 A small, fully featured telephone exchange provides a link to New Zealand through our satellite earth station at Arrival Heights.
 With the station dish barely above horizontal, the earth station is almost as far south as the limit of communication using satellites stationed above the equator.
 Connecting the exchange and the earth station is a fibre optic cable system.